Maximum 0-1 Timed Matching on Temporal Graphs: Finding a Maximum 0-1 Timed Matching for Rooted Temporal Tree

-From this given instance of the D-MAX-RBM-P problem, we construct an instance of the D-MAX-0-1-TMT-2 problem as follows. \begin{itemize} \item The temporal graph $\mathcal{G(V, E)}$ is constructed as \begin{itemize} \item We add a node $\nu(v_iv_{i+1})$ for each edge $(v_i, v_{i+1}) \in E$.
-Additionally we add a node $r$.
+From this given instance of the D-MAX-RBM-P problem, we construct an instance of the D-MAX-0-1-TMT-2 problem as follows. \begin{itemize} \item The temporal graph $\mathcal{G = (V, E)}$ is constructed as follows. \begin{itemize} \item We add a vertex $\nu(v_iv_{i+1})$ for each edge $(v_i, v_{i+1}) \in E$.
+Additionally we add a vertex $r$.
 Thus,